Tikitikitikidesuka/GeneticArtist/README.md

 ## License

 _Genetic Artist_ is distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE.md` for more information.